binary-an0ma1y/AWS-CLI-Cheatsheets/README.md

-# AWS CLI Cheatsheets made specifically for Beginners.
+# AWS CLI Cheatsheets Tailored for Beginners.
 Simple & Beginner-friendly cheatsheets for core AWS services with just the required basic commands to get started.